oresat/oresat-linux/docs/general_design/software.rst

    `OLAF Read the Docs`_ .

 OreSat Linux App Framework (aka OLAF) is a Pythonic application framework for all OreSat Linux cards.
-It is built ontop on `python-canopen`_.
-It is designed to handle all the common OreSat CANopen Node functionality including support for ECSS CANBus Extended Protocol, file transfer over CAN, and updating the Linux card thru Python packages, Debian packages, and bash scripts.
+It is built on top on `python-canopen`_.
+It is designed to handle all the common OreSat CANopen Node functionality including support for ECSS CAN Bus Extended Protocol, file transfer over CAN, and updating the Linux card thru Python packages, Debian packages, and bash scripts.

 Each oresat card will have its own OLAF-based app that will be daemonized that will